awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 **groupOverrideDetails**
 The output object containing the current group configuration\.
 It includes `groupsToOverride`, `iamRolesToOverride`, and `preferredRole`\.
 The groupOverrideDetails object is replaced with the one you provide\.
 If you provide an empty or null object in the response, then the groups are suppressed\.
 To leave the existing group configuration as is, copy the value of the request's groupConfiguration object to the groupOverrideDetails object in the response, and pass it back to the service\.
+Amazon Cognito ID and access tokens both contain the `cognito:groups` claim\.
+Your groupOverrideDetails object will replace the `cognito:groups` claim in access tokens as well as ID tokens\.

-## Pre Token Generation Example: Add a New Claim and Suppress an Existing Claim<a name="aws-lambda-triggers-pre-token-generation-example-1"></a>
+## Pre token generation example: Add a new claim and suppress an existing claim<a name="aws-lambda-triggers-pre-token-generation-example-1"></a>

 This example uses the Pre Token Generation Lambda to add a new claim and suppresses an existing one\.